ChurchApps/FreeShowWeb/src/routes/docs/views/+page.md

 ### Lyrics view

 This is similar to the remote lyrics view, this is all of the text in a list without any formatting.
 Useful if you want to sing along while presenting.

-### Text edit

-This works in a similar way to the "Quick lyrics" when [creating a show](./show#creating-a-show), or it is the same if it is empty.
-It will automatically change slides in the current layout based on the content of the text after editing.
-It will update the content when the textarea loses focus (If you press esc, or click on another area).
-Useful for copying/pasting song lyrics, and for splitting/joining slides.